wkkk/learngit/readme.txt

-Git is a version chontrol system.
+Git is a distributed version contrlo system.
 Git is free software.